 “The committee was not convinced that mogamulizumab provided an overall survival benefit compared with standard care”.

-However all evidence and scenarios presented to the Committee demonstrate an OS benefit relative to standard care and the Committee itself has accepted, elsewhere in the FAD, that this is the position.
+However, all evidence and scenarios presented to the Committee demonstrate an OS benefit relative to standard care and the Committee itself has accepted, elsewhere in the FAD, that this is the position.
 Therefore, at paragraph 3.8 of the FAD, the Committee states;

 “ the committee concluded that the results from the 2-stage estimation and IPCW methods represented the upper and lower range of plausible overall survival in the standard care arm”.